SEE OUR NEWS PAGE FOR THE LATEST DEVELOPMENTS

 Even senior medical staff at Northwick Park Hospital have raised serious concerns about the possible closure of The Pinn’s walk in facility, as have local MPs.

-After the Election write to your local MP (House of Commons, London SW1A 1AA) and tell them to raise the issue with the Secretary of State or NHS England.
+Write to your local MP (House of Commons, London SW1A 1AA) and ask them to raise the issue with the Secretary of State or NHS England.
+Their email addresses are – for Pinner: email@example.com; for Harrow West: firstname.lastname@example.org; and for Harrow East: email@example.com.

 You can also write to your London Borough Councillor.
 Find their details at harrow.gov.uk or hillingdon.gov.uk.
 And you can write direct to the Harrow Clinical Commissioning Group saying how much you value the present walk in arrangements at the Pinn Medical Centre.
 Its address is Harrow Clinical Commissioning Group, The Heights, 59-65 Lowland Road, Harrow HA1 3AW.
 Its email address is firstname.lastname@example.org